rahimai/deepstan/README.md

-# deepstan
+# DeepStan
-OpenSource Project: Exact Bayesian Inference for Deep Learning in Stan (2020)
+Open-Source Library for Deep Learning in the Stan Programming Language